Maria Scrilli

-Maria Scrilli (15 May 1825 – 14 November 1889) was an Italian Roman Catholic who was a professed religious who established the Sisters of Our Lady of Mount Carmel - a branch of the Carmelite order.
-She later assumed the religious name of "Maria Teresa of Jesus" upon making her profession and in dedication to Teresa of Ávila.
+Maria Scrilli, religious name Maria Teresa of Jesus, (15 May 1825 – 14 November 1889) was an Italian religious sister who established the Sisters of Our Lady of Mount Carmel.

-Scrilli became a noted educator and opened several schools during her lifetime in which she taught a range of religious and secular topics to girls.
-A period of anti-clericalism forced her to disband her schools and orders until a long while later when she could reinstitute her order and new schools.
+Scrilli became a noted educator and opened several schools.
+A period of anti-clericalism forced her to disband the schools and the congregation until a long while later when she could reinstitute the congregation and new schools.
 She was also known for her compassionate treatment of the poor and also for her enlightened views of a fundamental Christian education.

 Pope Benedict XVI recognized a miracle attributed to her direct intercession in 2005 and allowed for her beatification in Fiesole on 8 October 2006; Cardinal José Saraiva Martins presided over the Mass on the behalf of the pope.